junxit/us-congress-bills-110/metadata.md

 - 2007-05-07 — Placed on the Union Calendar, Calendar No. 76.
 - 2007-05-07 — Reported by the Committee on Natural Resources.
 H. Rept.
 110-127.
 - 2007-05-07 — Reported by the Committee on Natural Resources.
 H. Rept.
 110-127.
+- 2007-05-08 — Received in the Senate.
+Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 142.